Global phase space structures in a model of passive descent: Pitch angle dependence of the terminal velocity manifold

 \subsubsection{Fluttering plates}

 The fluttering of a thin body through a fluid has been studied extensively in a variety of studies \cite{field_chaotic_1997,ern2012wake,andersen_unsteady_2005,andersen_analysis_2005,tam2010tumbling,vincent2016holes}.
 This is a frequently-observed behavior of passively descending plates characterized by coupled oscillations of pitch angle and horizontal motion as the plate descends vertically.
-We can emulate this behavior with our extended 3-dimensional model by prescribing oscillating pitch kinematics which are faster than the motion along the TVM but slower than the time scale of motion onto the manifold.
+We can emulate this behavior with our extended three-dimensional model by prescribing oscillating pitch kinematics which are faster than the motion along the TVM but slower than the time scale of motion onto the manifold.

 With oscillating pitch control, we are able to replicate dynamics which closely resemble classical fluttering.
-The trajectory forms a limit cycle oscillation which lies entirely along the extended TVM, as shown in Figure \ref{fig:fluttering}.
-The magnitude of controlled oscillations determine the size of the limit cycle.
+The trajectory forms a limit cycle oscillation which lies close to the extended TVM, but not exactly along it, as shown in Figure \ref{fig:fluttering}.
+A spectral submanifold approach \cite{haller2016nonlinear} might be used to reveal the actual periodically varying two-dimensional surface on which the limit cycle lives, but such a calculation goes beyond the scope of this paper, and we consider the extended TVM an adequate approximation.
+We note that the magnitude of the controlled oscillations determine the size of the limit cycle (i.e., larger amplitude for $\theta(t)=u(t)$ leads to larger amplitudes in horizontal excursions).

+Note that this limit cycle in the TVM is driven by periodic motion of the pitch acting as a periodic forcing.
+It is a different mechanism compared with the limit cycle due to the Hopf bifurcation, a nonlinear phenomenon inherent in the $(v_x,v_y)$ dynamics themselves, discussed in Appendix \ref{hopf}, and dependent on the lift and drag curves.
+We note that none of the example airfoils used in this study undergo Hopf bifurctaions in pitch, but it may be possible for other airfoils \cite{yeaton_global_2017}, whose lift and drag curves meet the criteria described in Appendix \ref{hopf}.